 Homeowners are responsible for the general care and maintenance of the abutting boulevard under Section 3 of the Boulevard Bylaw 5610.
 This includes cutting grass and keeping free from weeds, litter and other undesirable objects.
 It does not apply to trees more than 5 years old.
-Any trees on the boulevard are owned and maintained by the City.
+Any trees on the boulevard are public trees and are owned and maintained by the City.

 The City of Moose Jaw is fortunate to have many treed boulevards.
 The presence of these trees greatly enhances the community landscape through environmental, economic, and health and wellbeing benefits.
 The City has made a large investment in our urban forest and the Parks and Recreation Department is responsible for its care and maintenance.

 Crews can be seen pruning trees to improve their health and safety, particularly in the fall and winter.
 In addition to this ongoing maintenance program, assistance from the general public plays a major role in providing up to date information on the health of our urban forest.
 Information regarding dead, damaged or diseased trees can be given to the Parks and Recreation Department by calling (306) 694-4447 or by e-mail.